wsxiaoys/lil/readme.txt

      reflect error
        returns the last error message or an empty string if there is no error condition active (this is usually used with the try function)

+     reflect dollar-prefix [prefix]
+       if [prefix] is specified, then this changes the dollar prefix.
+If no arguments are given, the current dollar prefix is returned.
+The dollar prefix is the command to be executed for dollar expansions (like $foo).
+       The word after the dollar prefix is appended immediately after the prefix and the whole is executed.
+The default dollar prefix is 'set ' (notice the space which will separate the call to "set" from the word following)

      func [name] [argument list | "args"] <code>
        register a new function.
 See the section 2 for more information

      rename <oldname> <newname>
        rename an existing function.
 Note that the "set" function is used to access variables using the $ prefix so if the "set" function is renamed, variables will only be accessible using the new name.
 The function returns the <oldname>

      unusedname [part]
        return an unused function name.
-This is a random name which has the form $$un$<part>$<some number>$nu$$.
-The <part> is optional (if not provided "unusedname" will be used)
+This is a random name which has the form $$un$[part]$<some number>$nu$$.
+The [part] is optional (if not provided "unusedname" will be used)

      quote [...]
        return the arguments as a single space-separated string